How to Recover Deleted Files using Windows File Recovery

 ZIP | zip, docx, xlsx, pptx, odt, ods, odp, odg, odi, odf, odc, odm, ott, otg, otp, ots, otc, oti, otf, oth |

-SEE ALSO: How to Bypass Recycle Bin permanently in Windows 10?
+SEE ALSO: How to Bypass Recycle Bin Permanently in Windows 10?

 Recovering Lost or Deleted Files using Windows File Recovery